caseman/grease/doc/tutorial/tutorial2.rst

    The meaning of this field is up to the specific collision system used.
 For :class:`~grease.collision.Circular` systems, entities are approximated as circles for the purposes of collision detection.
 The radius value is simply the radius of the collision circle for an entity.

 `from_mask` and `into_mask`
    Not all entities in the collision component need to be able to collide with each other.
 These two mask fields let you specify which entities can collide.
 Both mask fields are 32 bit integer bitmasks.
 When two entities are compared for collision, the :attr:`from_mask` value from each entity is bit-anded with the :attr:`into_mask` of the other.
 If this bit-and operation returns a non-zero result, then a collision is possible, if the result is zero, the entities cannot collide.
-Note that this happens in both directions, so a collision can occur between entity A and B if ``A.collision.from_mask & B.collision.into_mask != 0 or B.collision.from_mask & A.collision.into_mask != 0``.
+Note that this check happens in both directions, so a collision can occur between entity A and B if ``A.collision.from_mask & B.collision.into_mask != 0 or B.collision.from_mask & A.collision.into_mask != 0``.

 Let's take a closer look at how the collision system is configured above: